zapier/zapier-platform/CONTRIBUTING.md

 This way you can keep stable and development versions separate:

-- the `zapier` command keeps pointing the stable version that you installed using `npm install -g zapier-platform-cli`
+- the `zapier` command keeps pointing to the stable version that you installed using `npm install -g zapier-platform-cli`
 - `zapier-dev` points to the development version

 Restart your shell.
 The `zapier-dev` command should be available.